tecompufiv/custom-text-image-compress/README.md

 - The program is *using full docstring* showing params, returns, and function being usen inside a function.

-- The programm *succesfully gets chars without blank spaces* or fixel sizes,this is done by a custom code.
+- The program *succesfully gets chars without blank spaces* or fixel sizes,this is done by a custom code.

-- The programm *succesfully applies the HW transform to the 64x64 matrixes*, the Hadamard Walsh matrix is being generated inside the code as custom.
+- The program *succesfully applies the HW transform to the 64x64 matrixes*, the Hadamard Walsh matrix is being generated inside the code as custom.

 - All images convertions and modifications are *made custom pixel by pixel*.